 If you want, you can launch the applet with a batch file that uses IEcapt to hit any web page, then starts the applet.

 The other question that came out of my recommended DD-WRT settings was why not filter MAC addresses.
+I hate to be flip, but MAC address filtering doesn’t help, so why bother?

 I got a couple of questions about my recommended DD-WRT settings, but I’m going to start with the question about why not to hide the SSID.
 It actually turns out that hiding your SSID is bad for you, and makes your security worse.
 I’ll explain.